 EC orders FIR against Gautam Gambhir for holding rally without permission

-New Delhi, Apr 27: The Election Commission has directed the Delhi Police to register an FIR against Bharatiya Janta Party (BJP) leader Gautam Gambhir for "holding a rally in East Delhi without permission."
+New Delhi, Apr 27: The Election Commission (EC) has directed the Delhi Police to register an FIR against Bharatiya Janta Party (BJP) leader Gautam Gambhir for "holding a rally in East Delhi without permission."

 East Delhi Electoral Officer K Mahesh on Saturday asked Delhi Police to register an FIR against Gautam Gambhir for rallying without permission from the commission in Jungpura on April 26.